jordanlev/c5_block_wrapper_templates/readme.md

 Now every block in that sidebar area gets an orange border around it.

 But wait, there's more!
-The above example doesn't do anything that that the existing blockWrapperStart() and blockWrapperEnd() functions couldn't do already.
-But what if you wanted to apply a style only to the first block in the area:
+The above example doesn't do anything that that the existing blockWrapperStart() and blockWrapperEnd() functions couldn't already do.
+However, with the block wrapper templates, you can do many more things.

+For example, if you want to apply a style only to the first block in the area:

 	<div <?php if ($bPosition == 1) { echo 'style="border-top: 2px solid orange;"' } ?>>
 		<?php echo $innerContent; ?>